Ghayal: Once Again: Production

 In 2013 producer Dharmendra expressed his interest to work on the sequel to 1990 film Ghayal, and actor Sunny Deol was supposed to direct the movie, with the title Ghayal Once Again.

-Soundtrack
+Music and soundtrack

-All songs composed by Shankar–Ehsaan–Loy with lyrics by Amitabh Bhattacharya.
+The music for the film’s songs was composed by Shankar–Ehsaan–Loy and the lyrics of the songs were penned by Amitabh Bhattacharya.
+The background score of the movie was done by Vipin Mishra.

 Box office

 The film had grossed Rs 72.0 million on its first day of release and an estimated Rs 232.5 million by the end of its first weekend, according to film analyst Taran Adarsh.

 Sequel

-After the success of this film, Sunny Deol expressed his interest to make a third part of this franchise.
+After the release of this film, Sunny Deol expressed his interest to make a third part of this franchise.